-The Comprehensive Plan provides existing conditions and issues information on topics such as population, land use, transportation, water, fire, and law enforcement.
+The Comprehensive Plan provides information detailing existing conditions and issues on topics such as population, land use, transportation, water, fire, and law enforcement.
 The plan goes on to list goals and objects to assure the plan will accomplish the development desired by the people in the Haysville Community.
 This reflection of local attitudes will assist future development in conforming to local desires.

 The City of Haysville has prepared this Bicycle and Pedestrian Master Plan to develop sound strategies for improving bicycle and pedestrian transportation and safety throughout the Haysville area.
 The goal of this plan is to make bicycling and walking a more convenient mode of transportation for all ages and skill levels.

 The purpose of the Haysville Comprehensive Park Plan is to establish the current situation of Haysville's existing park and recreation facilities and to protect future needs and improvements that will satisfy both short range and long range recreation needs of the City.

 The Historic District Master Plan was created to accommodate development and redevelopment within the area recognized as the original town of Haysville, striving to recreate the historical significance and unique qualities of the area.
 The Haysville Historic Committee, a sub-committee of the Planning Commission, has prioritized improvements and are working to put together cost estimates and timelines for the completion of the plan.